 We started this website in large part because we wanted to explore the small towns of the beautiful Blue Ridge Mountains in the search for our future home.

-We’ve since visited dozens of towns all across North Georgia, Western North Carolina, and Virginia, and found some potentially great places to live in each state.
+We’ve since visited dozens of towns all across North Georgia, North Carolina, and Virginia, and found some potentially great places to live in each state.

 But if money were no object (and unfortunately it is), the tiny town of Weaverville NC would arguably be at the top of our list of contenders.
 It really has everything we’re looking for fro m a mountain town.

 In terms of infrastructure, Weaverville is located 8 miles from downtown Asheville, which has all of the shopping, restaurants, culture, and health care facilities you could possibly need.

 And yet somehow Weaverville (population 4,000, in a 3.86 sq mile area), feels a world away from the burgeoning metropolis, with lots of green space and plenty of room to roam.